hashi-netbiz/goldenimageVM/terraform/deployments/goldenimage/README.md

 	     "data": {
        		"password": "{USER PASSWORD}",
       		 "username": "{VM USERNAME}"
     	     }

-    3)  Clone the github repo (.........) to your local enviroment and open it in visual studio code (VSC).
+    3)  Clone the github repo (.........) to your local enviroment and open it in VSC.
 Ensure that git bash is your CLI terminal.

     4)  Obtain the Application Identity and the hashicorp vault login credentials from the Administrator.
 Export the identity and credentials in the git bash session in VSC where terraform will be executed as below: